-Eliminating the opportunity for this type of remorse to arise, and the subsequent self-apportionment of blame and beating-up of oneself, is an underrated psychological component of betting.
+Eliminating the opportunity for this type of remorse to arise, and the subsequent apportionment of blame and beating-up of oneself, is an underrated psychological component of betting.

 Having said that, remorse should not be sublimated.
 If that bad betting event occurs, you need to reflect on it and feel bad and, especially, tell others about it.
-This is therapy.
+Believe it or not, this is healthy therapy.

 Don’t get Carried Away by a Win